iainmclean07/DissertationRepo/plan.md

 Reading over Full abstraction paper, trying to apply to my context

 * **Week 7**
+For next 2 weeks look over trying to define some of the Definitions and Theorems in the full abstraction paper.

 * **Week 8**
 * **Week 9**
 * **Week 10**